Schrembot/Pynea-Challenge/README.md

 ## Todos

+- **GraphQL documentation**: Unsure of best practice for an OpenAPI equivalent.
+Online literature suggests the playground and some paid solutions are also available.
+A static generator is available with [GraphDoc](https://github.com/2fd/graphdoc#readme) but it has not been updated in 2 years.
+- **GraphQL Sorting/Filtering**: Unsure of approach - had to replicate functionality which appears in Nest's types but I'm not clear on how to get the data from the query to the resolver in a practical way.
+This is the reason the **not** and **mode** operations are not implemented.
 - **Authentication**: would have liked to add the guards and authentication with login/logout with a JWT token and backed by a Redis instance
 - **Authorization**: with the authentication in place, this would enable user access controls and admin accounts.
 This would ensure a user's data can only be updated that User or a site Admin.
 This also has implications for listUser queries and what fields can be returned.
 - **Password returned by GraphQL**: GraphQL is currently able to request a user's password in the query call.
 This is a serious problem and have not got around to solving it.
 - **Pagination on GraphQL listUsers**: While sorting and filtering is available, pagination is not.
 A decision should be made for limits, and cursor or skipping approaches.
-- **Sorting, Filtering and Pagination not on REST API**: Not required here but would be good for consistency and for the 2 APIs to be in consistent.
+- **Sorting, Filtering and Pagination not on REST API**: Not required here but would be good for consistency.
 - **GraphQL error messaging**: Not as developer-friendly as REST API in some cases
 - **Monitoring**: No bespoke charts or alerts set up for the server.
 - **DELETE /api/users**: This undocumented endpoint is designed to hard-delete users flagged soft-delete.
 This is mainly used in end-to-end tests.
 The endpoint is hidden from the OpenAPI spec and would ideally be gated behind an admin account authorization / access control.
 - **Monitoring**: Basic out-of-the-box installation, no extra dashboards or alerts set up yet.
 - **HATEOS on responses**: Return the available actions for an object and pass back to clients.
+- **Caching**: Not implemented.